Thursday, 18 May 2023

 Kashi was struggling to stabilise his mind even for a second.

-“Swami…he had lost all his desires to settle in life like others”
+“Swami…he had lost all his desires to settle in life like others.”

 “Does he believe in God?”

-To this, Kashi replied, “ No swami…But it would have been better if something called God exists”
+To this, Kashi replied, “ No swami… But it would have been better if something called God existed.”

-“Yes…I had gone to one god man.
+“Yes… I had gone to one godman.
 His name is Shagaja Chaitanya.
 I went to him to learn meditation.
-He taught me a mantra on a condition that I should not disclose it to anyone.
+He taught me a mantra on the condition that I should not disclose it to anyone.
 But I disclosed that mantra to everyone around.
-I went to him again and told what I had done.
+I went to him again and told him what I had done.
 He said alright and asked me to continue doing it.
 Then I explained about dreams that were disturbing me.
-He said that they were nothing but suppressed desires in my earlier birth that are manifested in form of dreams in the present birth.
-I was terrified hearing those words….I didn’t dare going to him again after that”
+He said that they were nothing but suppressed desires in my earlier birth that are manifested in the form of dreams in the present birth.
+I was terrified hearing those words….I didn’t dare going to him again after that.”

 At last, to my utter shock, the god man pronounced his divine words in one single sentence.
-“Kashi…Your problem is sex.
-You have sex with her” he told, pointing at his disciple ‘Ramba’.
+“Kashi… Your problem is sex.
+You have sex with her,” he told, pointing at his disciple ‘Ramba.’

 4

 “I am afraid to be alone.
 Loneliness.
 Each second of my life snaps its fingers at me.
-The old trouble has started showing up its head again in me Guna…I went to my father and cried before him, ‘Father, I have lost faith in everything.
+The old trouble has started showing its head again in me, Guna… I went to my father and cried before him, ‘Father, I have lost faith in everything.
 Leaving these books, not reading them, my life will remain intolerable.
 I wouldn’t be able to stay anymore in that house.
 I lost my nerves to tolerate their show of vanity.
 I am seriously afraid of it.
 If I stay there for some more time, no wonder I might commit suicide.
-My sister told me, with a genuine concern though, that everything would be alright soon and advised me to find a job first.
+My sister told me, with a genuine concern, though, that everything would be alright soon and advised me to find a job first.
 I shouted at her to shut her mouth and mind her business.
 I told my father that meeting you will bring peace to my mind.
-He gave me hundred rupees from the ‘Moi’ amount he received during the marriage and sent me here”
+He gave me a hundred rupees from the ‘Moi’ amount he received during the marriage and sent me here.”

 He was with me for a week.
 I too stopped visiting the god man.
 I told him to be quiet for some days without doing anything and sent him off after that.

 I was unable to find out any determined solution to any of the actions.
-A prick conscience was also scratching at the corner of my mind.
+A prick of conscience was also scratching at the corner of my mind.
 Other than smoking pockets of cigarettes with him, nothing was forthcoming.

 After Kashi left me, I received no information about him for the next two months.
-It was from Dhanraj’s letter I came to know about him.
+It was from Dhanraj’s letter that I came to know about him.

 It was when his father, an innocent, illiterate man, cried like a small boy after hearing that Kashi had swallowed sleeping tablets together.
 It was Kashi’s genuine, poignant effort of committing suicide.
 He climbed onto the cot after writing down a letter.
 He had even locked the door and closed his eyes with immense hope of dying.
-But when he got up next day, he was disappointed.
+But when he got up the next day, he was disappointed.
 He got cheated of his genuine effort of dying.
-Unable to control his frenzy of disappointment, he took out a blade, tottered a few steps and slit his throat.
+Unable to control his frenzy of disappointment, he took out a blade, tottered a few steps, and slit his throat.

 5

-I inserted Kashi’s inland letter under the table cloth, and came out.
+I inserted Kashi’s inland letter under the tablecloth and came out.
 It was cloudy.
 I had to take the calf to a nearby field to feed him better fodder.
 Mother and sister were picking broad beans.
 I loosened the rope to release the calf.
 The mind was dense with thoughts about Kashi, unperturbed though like clouds.
-The very thought of Kashi’s miseries in his life even after his sincere reading of numerous good literary books made me grossly suspicious and slightly irritated with his very readings with which he was so much attached.
-Perhaps, a fear of facing eventuality well before it occurred seemed to be his instinctual trait- a hopelessness was running like bubbles through his blood stream.
+The very thought of Kashi’s miseries in his life even after his sincere reading of numerous good literary books made me grossly suspicious and slightly irritated with his very readings, with which he was so much attached.
+Perhaps a fear of facing eventuality well before it occurred seemed to be his instinctual trait—a hopelessness was running like bubbles through his bloodstream.
 I wasn’t sure about it.

 In the third week since he was discharged from the hospital, he wrote me a letter with this: “I have been reading Williams Carlos Williams.
 I liked most of his poems.
-Meanwhile, something has been entertaining me too- a hospital case sheet which I found in an old diary.
-It was given in the government hospital with a note ‘Come at 2 O clock to visit again on…….(day).
+Meanwhile, something has been entertaining me too—a hospital case sheet that I found in an old diary.
+It was given in the government hospital with a note: ‘Come at 2 o'clock to visit again on… (day).
 Keep this slip safely’.
 Under diagnosis, they had written in block letters: CUTTHROAT- Psychiatric.
-I believe Cut- throat doesn’t denote betrayal.
+I believe "cutthroat doesn’t denote betrayal.
 Does it?
 Among us, who had gifted that betrayal to whom?
-The spirit of my father in law must have possessed the doctor to write this…”
+The spirit of my father-in-law must have possessed the doctor to write this…”

 6

-“How come all these possible?”
+“How come all these are possible?”

 “What has made you laugh like this?”

-“No problem…Nothing Guna…recently I read an Italian novel “Confessions of Zeno”.
+“No problem… Nothing, Guna… Recently I read an Italian novel, “Confessions of Zeno.”
 Its second chapter has twenty pages.
-The name of the chapter is The Last cigarette.
-It is about leaving the habit of smoking cigarette.
-Full twenty pages will tell you about the resolutions taken to leave the habit of smoking and then ensuing torments of being unable to do that.”
+The name of the chapter is The Last Cigarette.
+It is about leaving the habit of smoking cigarettes.
+Full twenty pages will tell you about the resolutions taken to leave the habit of smoking and then the ensuing torments of being unable to do that.”

 Introduction